pedrojlucas/udacityproject1/README.md

 ## Scikit-learn Pipeline

-The frontend for all the interactions with the different part of the model is a Jupyter Notebook.
+The frontend for all the interactions with the different parts of the model is a Jupyter Notebook.
 On the backend we have a train.py script that does all the heavy work from a machine learning point of view, this scripts preprocess all the data and builds a dataset that has all the categorical variables transformed by one-hot encoding, all the dates are transformed to numerical format, inside the script the data is also splitted in train and test sets and finally a logistic regression algorithm is trained using two model parameters that are passed as arguments and accuracy metric is obtained.

 This scripts with its arguments is used by an hyperdrive optimizer that tries to find the best hyperparameters for that model.
 Once this best hyperparameters are found, we train a logistic regression model with those hyperparameters and we save it.